-The existing code of conduct has been reviewed with assistance from Norman Waterhouse Lawyers and a revised Code of Conduct for Eastern Health Authority Employees (the Code of Conduct) is presented as attachment 1 for adoption.
+The existing code of conduct was reviewed with assistance from Norman Waterhouse Lawyers and the revised Code of Conduct for Eastern Health Authority Employees (the Code of Conduct) is provided as attachment.

 The amendments proposed to the Code of Conduct provide greater clarity in relation to the persons subject to the Code of Conduct and when an employee has a conflict of interest for the purposes of the Code of Conduct.
 Attachment 2 provides a comparison with the current code and marks up the changes that have been made.